BueniaDev/libblueberrn-old/README.md

 ## NOTICE

 This is the old branch of libblueberrn, which is no longer active nor currently maintained.

-A fresh rewrite is currently in the works.
+A fresh rewrite of this project is currently in the works, and this repository will be archived once said rewrite is complete.
+##

 Arcade machine emulation library, sorta